lica2025/lica2025.github.io/programme.md

 </ul>
 <p><b>Other (private) discussion groups (please let us know if you would like to reserve space):</b></p>
 <ul><li>If you are looking for somebody to discuss with but have not been able to decide a time and location, try finding them at the Lecture Theatre</li>
-<li>Anthony Mays, Anita Ponsaing, Gregory Schehr: Tuesday 5th 16:00pm, Room 137 of MATRIX House</li>
+<li>Anthony Mays, Anita Ponsaing, Gregory Schehr: Room 137 of MATRIX House</li>
-<li>Zhigang Bao, Yuanyuan Xu: Tuesday 5th 16:00pm, Room 138 of MATRIX House</li>
+<li>Zhigang Bao, Yuanyuan Xu: Room 138 of MATRIX House</li>
-<li>Sungsoo Byun, Meng Yang, Leslie Molag: Tuesday 5th 17:00pm, Room 140 of MATRIX House</li>
+<li>Sungsoo Byun, Meng Yang, Leslie Molag: Room 139 of MATRIX House</li>
-<li>Free space: Lecture Theatre, Seminar Room in Stage 2, and the following rooms in MATRIX House, assuming they are not booked according to the above information: Meeting Room 10 (8 people), Rooms 134, 139, 140 (5 people), Rooms 136, 137, 138 (3 people)</li>
+<li>Free space: Lecture Theatre and Room 136 (3 people) in MATRIX House are not booked.
+The following are reserved but may be free anyway: Seminar Room in Stage 2, and the following rooms in MATRIX House: Room 141 (8 people), Rooms 134, 139, 140 (5 people), Rooms 137, 138 (3 people)</li>
 </ul></details>
 </body>